RRR

 RRR (Note: The title's expanded form is ISO in Telugu, however, "RRR" (abbreviated in English from "Rise, Roar, Revolt") is used as the common title across all dubbed versions, with their respective full forms in those languages.) is a 2022 Indian Telugu-language epic period action drama film directed by S. S. Rajamouli, who co-wrote the screenplay with V. Vijayendra Prasad.
-Produced by D. V. V. Danayya under DVV Entertainment, the film stars N. T. Rama Rao Jr. and Ram Charan as fictionalised versions of Indian revolutionaries Komaram Bheem and Alluri Sitarama Raju, respectively.
-It also features Ajay Devgn, Alia Bhatt, Shriya Saran, Samuthirakani, Ray Stevenson, Alison Doody and Olivia Morris in supporting roles.
+Produced by D. V. V. Danayya under DVV Entertainment, the film stars N. T. Rama Rao Jr. and Ram Charan in lead roles.
+It also features an ensemble cast of Ajay Devgn, Alia Bhatt, Shriya Saran, Samuthirakani, Ray Stevenson, Alison Doody and Olivia Morris in supporting roles.
+It marks the Telugu film debuts of Devgn, Bhatt, Stevenson, Doody and Morris.
 The film is a fictionalised tale of two historical freedom fighters, set in the Indian pre-independence era.

 Rajamouli conceptualised the film by reimagining the lives of Sitarama Raju and Bheem, envisioning their meeting in 1920s Delhi as two formidable forces uniting to battle British colonial rule.
 The film was officially announced in March 2018, and principal photography began in November 2018 in Hyderabad.
 The production faced delays due to the COVID-19 pandemic and concluded in August 2021.
 RRR was shot extensively across India, with additional sequences filmed in Ukraine and Bulgaria.
 The film's songs and background score were composed by M. M. Keeravani, with cinematography by K. K. Senthil Kumar and editing by A. Sreekar Prasad.
 Sabu Cyril served as the production designer, and V. Srinivas Mohan supervised the visual effects.